SenseNet/sncom-resources/_docs/install-adsync-from-nuget.md

 category: Guides
 version: v7.0
 tags: [ad, adsync, install, nuget, packages, sn7]
-description: This article is for developers about installing the **AD sync** component for sensenet ECM from NuGet.
+description: This article is for developers about installing the **AD sync** component for sensenet from NuGet.
 Before you can do that, please install at least the core layer, sensenet Services, which is a prerequisite of this component.

 ---

 # Install AD sync from NuGet
-This article is **for developers** about installing the [AD sync](/docs/adsync) component for [sensenet ECM](https://github.com/SenseNet) from NuGet.
+This article is **for developers** about installing the [AD sync](/docs/adsync) component for [sensenet](https://github.com/SenseNet) from NuGet.
 Before you can do that, please install at least the core layer, [sensenet Services](/docs/install-sn-from-nuget), which is a prerequisite of this component.

 > About choosing the components you need, take look at [this article](/docs/sensenet-components) that describes the main components and their relationships briefly.